marcdejesus/TymeLyne/README.md

 4. Set up the email confirmation template in Authentication > Email Templates

-5. Run the SQL script in `frontend/src/services/supabase.sql` in the Supabase SQL Editor to create the necessary tables and functions
+5. **IMPORTANT: Run the SQL script in the Supabase SQL Editor**

-6. Create Storage buckets:
+   - Navigate to the SQL Editor in your Supabase dashboard
+   - Copy and paste the entire SQL script from `frontend/src/services/supabase.sql`
+   - Click "Run" to execute the script
+   - This script creates tables, functions, and sets up Row Level Security (RLS) policies

+6. **Row Level Security (RLS) Policies**
+   - The SQL script sets up the following RLS policies:
+     - Users can view any profile
+     - Users can insert their own profile (with `auth.uid() = id`)
+     - Users can update their own profile (with `auth.uid() = id`)
-   - Create a bucket named "avatars" with public access
+     - The avatars storage bucket allows public access for viewing
+     - Users can only upload avatars to their own folder

 7. Get your JWT secret for authentication:
    - Go to Settings > API > JWT Settings